Philip Dwyer: Activism and political candidacies

 Attention was drawn by TheJournal.ie to Dwyer's profits generated from his activism when Blighe promoted his Telegram and YouTube channel at the anti-immigrant protests in Finglas.
 He makes money from PayPal, YouTube superchat and he has a Subscribestar page offering "exclusive digital content" for a monthly fee.

 In March 2023, Dwyer was filmed arguing with a Muslim taxi driver and accusing the man of "hating Ireland".

-In October 2023, Dwyer was involved in a confrontation during a protest in Clondalkin with activist and local councillor Darragh Adelaide, who is Black Irish.
+In October 2023, Dwyer was involved in a confrontation during a protest in Clondalkin with People Before Profit activist Darragh Adelaide, who is a black Irish citizen.
 Dwyer asked Adelaide to participate in an interview, and Adelaide responded in fluent Irish.
 Dwyer was unable to respond in turn, instead asking if he was "sent by an NGO".
 The incident, captured on video, later went viral online.

 Dwyer spread a false rumour on 23 November that a girl who had been stabbed prior to the Dublin riot earlier that day had died.
 He went to the Spire and livestreamed the riots on Twitter, making xenophobic comments.

 Dwyer was the Ireland First candidate for the Dublin constituency at the 2024 European Parliament election.
 He was also a candidate in the Tallaght Central LEA in the 2024 South Dublin County Council election.
 He was not elected in either case, and was escorted out of the election count after reportedly making threatening remarks to People Before Profit members.

 Dwyer contested the 2024 Irish general election in the Wicklow constituency as an independent candidate.
 He was eliminated on the second count, having received 437 first preference votes (0.8%) out of a valid poll of 57,071.
 Following his failure to be elected, Dwyer made claims of electoral fraud.